 When you think of tiles for your bathroom, the practicality aspect may be one of the most important things to you.
 Sure, there are plenty of porcelain and ceramic tiles that offer excellent practicality such as polished porcelain tiles and timber look tiles.
 But what about using natural stone tiles in a bathroom?
+Maybe even travertine tiles for the bathroom?
 Is it too risky?

 Travertine continues to be one of the most popular natural stone tiles sold in Sydney.
-People just love the warm and rich character of travertine and yes, you can use travertine tiles in bathrooms.
+People just love the warm and rich character of travertine and yes, you can use travertine tiles for the bathroom.
 We’d recommend using it for your entire bathroom, not just the floor but on the walls up to the ceiling.
-The rich character of travertine would blow you away in the bathroom.
+The rich character of travertine create a spa like feel in your bathroom.
 Some of the most popular travertine comes from Turkey.
 Below are the different variants of travertine available for bathroom use.

 Tumbled travertine tiles are, as the name suggests, literally tumbled in a washing machine like unit filled with pebbles to remove the sharp edges.
 The end result is tiles that have a similar warm character to that of pebbles found on the riverbank.
 It’s a great option for those who love the rustic look.
 But most tumbled travertine tiles are not filled.
 It would be advisable to fill them with grout to prevent water getting trapped in the holes on the surface.

 Things To Remember When Laying Travertine Tiles

 Because travertine tiles are natural stone, there are a few things to remember when laying them.